canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/get-started-with-corda/get-started-with-corda.md

 Wait while seven additional terminal windows open.
 The start up process is finished when all the terminal windows display either “Webserver started up in XX.X sec” or “Node for “PartyX” started up and registered in XX.XX sec”.

-Test that the CorDapp is running correctly by visiting PartyA's web front end at http://localhost:10009/web/example/
+Test that the CorDapp is running correctly by visiting PartyA's web front end at <http://localhost:10009/web/example/>
-* From this front end you can create IOUs and send them to other parties
+* From this frontend you can create IOUs and send them to other parties

 ## Running from IntelliJ